 \subsection{Evaluation setting}

 \smallbreak

-\textbf{(1) Compositional image generation.} We evaluate on GenEval~\cite{ghosh2023geneval} that consists of complex compositional prompts including object counting, attribute bounding or spatial relations.
-Evaluation is performed across six tasks of position, counting, attribute binding, colors, two objects, and single object.
-We adhere to the official evaluation pipeline to detect object bounding boxes and colors, then infers their spatial relations, when given a generated image.
-The rewards are then calculated in a rule-based manner \eg for object counting, $r = 1 - \frac{| N_\textrm{gen} - N_\textrm{ref}|}{N_\textrm{ref}}$, where $N_\textrm{gen}$ is the number of generated objects, while $N_\textrm{ref}$ is the specified number of objects in the prompt.
+\textbf{(1) Compositional image generation.} We evaluate on GenEval~\cite{ghosh2023geneval}, consisting of complex compositional prompts including object counting, attribute binding, and spatial relations.
+Evaluation is performed across six tasks: position, counting, attribute binding, colors, two objects, and single object.
+We follow the official evaluation pipeline, which detects object bounding boxes and colors, then infers spatial relations from the generated image.
+The scores are calculated in a rule-based manner \eg for object counting, $r = 1 - \frac{| N_\textrm{gen} - N_\textrm{ref}|}{N_\textrm{ref}}$, where $N_\textrm{gen}$ is the number of generated objects, while $N_\textrm{ref}$ is the specified number of objects in the prompt.

 \smallbreak

 \textbf{(2) Visual text rendering.} We use the 1,000 GPT4o~\cite{gpt4o}-generated test prompts from~\cite{liu2025flowgrpo}.
 In each prompt, the exact string that should appear in the image (\ie target text) is specified by \texttt{"\{text\}"}.
 We adhere to~\cite{gong2025seedream} to report $r = \textrm{max}(0, 1-\frac{N_e}{N_\textrm{ref}})$, where $N_e$ is the minimum edit distance between the rendered text and the target text, and $N_\textrm{ref}$ is the non-whitespace length of the target text.